-Public sector clients should be preparing themselves for the changes.
+Organisations should be preparing themselves for the changes.
 They should consider the risks and opportunities that will be brought about by the introduction of autonomy and how they can realise the benefits for their service users.

-March 2018 saw the first 'autonomous vehicle fatality' in Tempe, Arizona where Uber were trialling a Volvo which was in 'autonomous mode' with a human 'monitor'11.
+March 2018 saw the first 'autonomous vehicle fatality' in Tempe, Arizona where Uber were trialling a Volvo which was in 'autonomous mode' with a human 'monitor'.
 This is the term for autonomous driving but where the 'driver' remains responsible for emergency action to avoid incidents.
 The vehicle struck a pedestrian whilst she was crossing the road.
 Uber subsequently suspended road trials of such vehicles.

 This does raise some unanswered questions such as liability.
 The 2018 Act places the costs burden to the insurer or owner.
 As aforesaid it is good that the government has at least tackled these issues however the more sensitive for public consumption is blame.
-Criminal liability may be a more difficult issue as can be seen from the Tempe collision.
-What liability does the 'human' monitor have?
-Is it right to hold that person to account for the collision?
+Criminal liability may be a difficult issue as can be seen from the Tempe collision.
+Consideration must be given as to what liability the 'human' monitor has and if it is right to hold that person to account for the collision.